-From September 2022, the school have started to use a cloud-based behaviour recording system called 'Sleuth'.
+From September 2022, the school have used a cloud-based behaviour recording system called 'Sleuth'.
 Sleuth provides a means for us to record, monitor and analyse information on each child.
 Sleuth can be used for tracking pupil behaviour and personal development.
-Sleuth is in the process of being rolled-out to classes, in order to ensure competence in recording.
-It is planned that by the end of the year (December 2022), Sleuth will be used across the school for recording behaviour incidents.
+Sleuth is now used across the school, including within our satellite provision classes, for recording behaviour incidents.

-Until such time as Sleuth is fully utilised across the school, staff will continue to complete behaviour recording sheets which will be inputted directly into Sleuth by the behaviour lead.
-Behaviour recording sheets or Sleuth digital entry will be completed by staff when a pupil displays behaviour which requires intervention.
+A Sleuth record will be completed by staff when a pupil displays behaviour which requires intervention.
 This is not limited to physical intervention but includes behaviour which causes significant disruption, or leads to a pupil hurting themselves or others, prompting staff to intervene or take action.
-These forms should also be used to record incidents of bullying (see Anti-Bullying Policy).
+These forms should also be used to record incidents of bullying as well as completing a MyConcern record. (see Anti-Bullying Policy).
+All incidents of bullying, or suspected bullying, should be brought to the attention of the Headteacher.